 and $B_{2n}$ is the Bernoulli number.
 Then it is easy to calculate that for $M_{0}^{4}$

 for $M_{0}^{8}$

 and for $M_{0}^{12}$

-The following proposition is clear. \begin{proposition} \end{proposition} From this proposition, Mahowald-Hopkins choose a particular basis for $\Omega_{24}^{SO}\otimes \mathbb{Q}$
+The following proposition is well known. \begin{proposition} \end{proposition} From this proposition, Mahowald-Hopkins chose a particular basis for $\Omega_{24}^{SO}\otimes \mathbb{Q}$

-They called $\frac{1}{2} M_{0}^{8k+4}$ a {\it fake manifold}.
-Nevertheless, they showed that there is a proper manifold $B_2$ with its Pontryagin numbers same as those of the square of $\frac{1}{2} M_{0}^{12}$.
+They called $\frac{1}{2} M_{0}^{8k+4}$ a {\it fake manifold} since it is not a proper manifold.
+Nevertheless, they showed that there is a proper manifold $B_2$ with its Pontryagin numbers equal to those of the square of $\frac{1}{2} M_{0}^{12}$.
 Among others, in \cite{MH02} Mahawold-Hopkins determined the image of Witten genus at dimension $24$.
 Recall that at this particular case, there is the famous formula of Hirzebruch (Page $85$-$87$ in \cite{HBJ94})

 for any $24$ dimensional String manifold $M$, where

 with $E_4$ the Eisenstein series of weight $4$ and $\Delta$ the famous cusp form of weight $12$. \begin{theorem}[Section $9$ in \cite{MH02}] There exist two proper String manifold $M_1$ and $M_2$ of dimension $24$, such that in the rational oriented cobordism ring